sweettea-io/cli/docs/source/getting_started.rst

 This will create a ``.tensorci.yml`` config file in the root of your project with the following contents::

+  #
   # Python TensorCI configuration file
-  #
-  # Visit https://www.tensorci.com/docs for more details.
   #
   model:         path/to/model/file
   prepro_data:   module1.module2:function
   train:         module1.module2:function
   test:          module1.module2:function
   predict:       module1.module2:function
   reload_model:  module1.module2:function

 These config values will need to be modified to fit your project, but not all of them need to be set in order to simply train your first model.
 The table below describes these config values in more depth, gives examples for each, and explains when